cscart/docs/en/cscart_addons/addons/back_to_top_button/index.rst

 Overview
 --------

-    Let your customers easily scroll to the top of your website with a smart **Back to Top Button**.
+    Let your customers easily scroll to the top of your website with a smart **Back to Top**.

     When a user has sufficiently scrolled down the page, this helpful button appears that brings your shoppers back to the top of the page with a smooth scrolling animation.

     It’s an especially useful feature if you are showing a lot of products on product and category pages.
 It will save time and free your customers from the need for vertical scrolling with the mouse.

     .. fancybox:: img/UpButtonAddon.gif
-        :alt: CS-Cart Back to Top Button add-on
+        :alt: CS-Cart Back to Top add-on

-    Create a good user experience with our **Back to Top Button** add-on!
+    Create a good user experience with our **Back to Top** add-on!

 ========
 Features
 ========

-    - Add Back to Top button on your website.
+    - Add Back to Top on your website.

     - Show a stripe on the left or on the right side of the page.